carolxgl/TreeLibrary/BetulaPendula.md

 **Conservation:** [Least concern (IUCN, last assessed 2014)](https://www.iucnredlist.org/species/62535/3115662)

 The _ruwe berk_, a broadleaved tree found mostly in Northern Europe, is an important species used in forest regeneration.
 Its importance is centered around its ability to grow fast, improve soil conditions and protect young plants from the cold.
-The flowers of this tree species appear in April and the fruits are ready to ripe in August.
+The flowers of this tree appear in April and the fruits are ready to ripe in August.

 __USES:__